Gerald D. Hines Waterwall Park: Renaming

 Originally the "Transco Waterwall", the waterwall was renamed the "Williams Waterfall" to correspond with the renaming of the adjacent office tower due to the merger of Transco Energy Co. with the Williams Companies.
-The City of Houston renamed the site again on December 17, 2009 honoring Gerald D. Hines for his impact on Houston architecture during the last six decades.
+The City of Houston renamed the site again on December 17, 2009, honoring Gerald D. Hines for his influence on Houston architecture during the prior six decades.